jfdudley/capstone-front-end/README.md

 ## Environment Set-up

 ### Xcode Installation
 Xcode is a developer toolset for creating apps for iOS devices.
 Any changes to the front end of the app must be made in Xcode.
 Xcode is available as a free download from the Mac App Store.
-There are no additional package requirements to run the front end of the app in Xcode.
+There are no additional package requirements to run the front end of the app in Xcode, simply fork or clone this repository, and open the files in Xcode.
+From there, the app can either be run in a simulator or built on a device connected by USB.

+This app was designed for mobile phone use, specifically tested on an iPhone 12 mini.
+It was not designed for use on a computer, iPad, or Apple Watch.

 ### Heroku Database
-This project is currently a registered with the deployed backend database (separate repo) hosted on Heroku so no action needs to be taken to create a database.
+This app is currently a registered with the deployed backend database (separate repo) hosted on Heroku so no action needs to be taken to create a database.

 To connect the app to a local database, or a different database, update the url of the APIManager file, in the Model folder.